Chicken Avocado Rice Bowl

 • 1/4 teaspoon salt

-• 1 to 2 tablespoons water, to thin
+• 1 to 2 tablespoons water, as needed

 • Shredded cheese